mDialog/scala-zeromq/README.md

 [Akka Extension](http://doc.akka.io/docs/akka/snapshot/scala/extending-akka.html).
 To use it's fully asynchronous Akka interface, just load the extension.

-This branch uses Akka 2.2, the latest pre-release version of Akka.
+This branch uses Akka 2.3, the latest release version of Akka.
+If you're using Akka 2.2, please use version 0.2.5.
 If you're using Akka 2.1 see the [0.1.X](https://github.com/mDialog/scala-zeromq/tree/0.1.X) branch.
 If you're using Akka 2.0, see the [0.0.X](https://github.com/mDialog/scala-zeromq/tree/0.0.X) branch.